Maternity Discrimination is killing women's careers

 But even while these bundles are restricting their joy and chaos inside the womb, the mother starts feeling an impact outside.

-This is the story of two expecting mothers - Akanksha and Anagha.
+This is the story of two expecting mothers - Akanksha and Nina.

 Soon after she found out she was pregnant, Akanksha (name changed) landed a contractual position in the content team of a social organization.
-She was never asked the question, and it didn’t occur to her to bring up her pregnancy in her job interview.
+She was never asked the question, and it didn’t occur to her to bring up her pregnancy in her job interview because she was just a few weeks along and had not even shared the news with extended family yet.

 A few days after joining the firm, she mentioned her pregnancy to a woman she met at work who was also expecting.
 Akanksha thought the conversation was private, but soon enough, the "good news" spread through the grapevine, and colleagues started lining up to congratulate her.
 Before long, the news reached the organization’s management.